facebook-pixel

 Brass pipes that are transcribed in Sanskrit are lined in a row.

-One of the most well known mantras from the Bhagavad Gita is the Gayatri Mantra.
-This is a sacred mantra that is meant to represent the underlying connectedness of all things, the atma in all things.
-It is as follows:
+One of the most well-known mantras from the Bhagavad Gita is the Gayatri Mantra.
+This sacred chant represents the divine light that connects all beings—the atma within all things.

 Om Bhur Bhuvaḥ Swaḥ